Skip to main content

 Research Interests

-As a former high school English teacher, Buehler’s primary expertise is young adult literature.
-She has written about the history of the field, current developments regarding diversity in publishing, and approaches to teaching that bring out the complexity of YA literary texts.
-During her years hosting a YA lit podcast for the National Council of Teachers of English, she interviewed many of the field’s most distinguished authors including Laurie Halse Anderson, Judy Blume, and Walter Dean Myers.
-Her current work focuses on advocating for young adult literature in politically divided times.
+Buehler’s primary expertise is young adult literature.
+She has written author profiles, publisher reading guides, position statements, talking points to defend diverse books, and a book for teachers that centers the complexity of YA literary texts.
+During her years hosting a YA lit podcast for the National Council of Teachers of English, she interviewed many of the field’s most distinguished authors including Laurie Halse Anderson, John Green, A.S.
+King, Judy Blume, and Walter Dean Myers.
+Her current work on book bans is anchored in a study of the Judy Blume papers at Yale University.
+This project is supported by a Jockey Hollow Fellowship from Yale University, a Beaumont Scholarship Research Award from Saint Louis University, and a Sister Shirley Kolmer Memorial Grant from the Saint Louis University Women’s Commission.

-Buehler is also an ethnographer who studies issues of race, literacy, and equity in urban schools.
-Her early work focused on how staff members produced “toxic” school culture at an underperforming, racially divided urban high school.
-Her more recent work has examined the experiences of dropout and disconnected youth who chose to return to school after an interruption in their education.
-Buehler’s ethnographic research has been supported by a Presidential Research Fund Award, a Faculty Research Leave, a Beaumont Faculty Development Grant, and a Charter School Sponsorship Faculty Grant, all at Saint Louis University.
+Buehler is also an ethnographer.
+She received the NCTE Promising Researcher Award for her ethnographic study of how staff members produced “toxic” school culture at an underperforming, racially divided high school.
+She went on to examine the experiences of dropout and disconnected youth who chose to return to school after an interruption in their education.
+Buehler’s ethnographic research has been supported by a Presidential Research Fund Award, a Faculty Research Leave, a Beaumont Faculty Development Grant, and a Charter School Sponsorship Faculty Grant, all from Saint Louis University.

 Publications and Media Placements